rafapaulino/newsletter/README.md

 ### Important informations

-- To install is quite simple: bower install newsletter
+- To install is quite simple: bower install rafa-newsletter
 -----

 ## Example of use